cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 ## Conventions & Required Configuration

-The Lazybones plugin relies on a whole set of conventions so that you can get started as quickly and painlessly as possible.
+The Skeletor plugin relies on a whole set of conventions so that you can get started as quickly and painlessly as possible.
 The basic directory structure that the plugin relies on looks like this: